China needs more users for "freely usable" yuan after IMF nod

 Both onshore and offshore yuan declined against the dollar in subsequent trade.

-(Additional reporting by Saikat Chatterjee and Michelle Chen in Hong Kong, Choonsik Yoo in Seoul and Patrick Graham in London; Editing by Will Waterman and Mike Collett-White)
+(Additional reporting by Saikat Chatterjee and Michelle Chen in Hong Kong, and Choonsik Yoo in Seoul; Editing by Will Waterman)